dominik59/Standalone-Codeigniter-Query-Builder/readme.md

 to customize it to Your database connection type.

 The way in which You can initialize and use database, was described in index.php file.

+If You want to have most recent Codeigniter's Query Builder You can place system/database folder from it's package.
+But remember to add all necessary function's described in index.php.

+ Have fun ;)